debashisbarman/debashisbarman.github.io/_posts/2014-09-25-Simple-Kernel-in-C.markdown

 tags: kernel programming, c kernel, simple kernel in c
 ---
 Hello, world !
 Today I'm going to show you how to write a kernel in C and a little bit of assembly.
 This is a simple kernel written in C and Assembly which could be loaded with the GRUB bootloader on an x86 system.
 This kernel will display a message on the screen and then hang.
+All the source code is available on my github [repository](https://github.com/debashisbarman/Simple-Kernel-in-C-and-Assembly).

 ##Tools
 Before writing the kernel, make sure that the following tools are available in your system.